-I find the best months to be late March to May and September to early November but have shot during every month of the year and each holds its own special quality.
+I find the best months to be March to May or September through November but have shot during every month and each holds its own special quality.

-Weather: We are a small island with that swirling Atlantic Ocean just off our West coast and as such, particularly the West, it rains a fair bit.
+We are a small island with the swirling Atlantic Ocean just off our West coast and as such, it rains a fair bit.
 We do get glorious Sunny days but best be prepared.

-Even in the worst conditions though, there is always a break in the weather around the corner and a lot of the time we just have to embrace the elements and enjoy the ride until it opens up.
+Even in the worst of conditions, there will always be a break in the weather around the corner.
+A lot of the time we just have to embrace the elements and enjoy the ride until it opens up.

-With the weather like this, the ground can be a little bit heavy going at times so I always suggest being ready for this, good sturdy walking type boots/shoes and some handy waterproofs for in between the shots is the order of the day.
+With conditions like this, the ground can be a little bit heavy going at times so I always suggest being prepared.

-I spent a few years as a climbing instructor and this past experience seems to have stayed with me as I will always look after my couples when out on the hills, packing extra down jackets away for extra warmth, just in case.
+I spent a few years as a climbing instructor and this past experience seems to have stayed with me.Im aware of the mountain environment and weather changes and will always look after my couples when out on the hills.

 I love to shoot this part of the day, capturing the details and the build-up, a chance to create some quiet portraits and learn more about you as a couple.